 Running finally made sense in a way that it never had before.
 On some subconscious level, running was my shot to stop distracting myself and finally hear what was going on in my head without analyzing it to pieces.
 I could be imperfect without the guilt.
 I could be angry without trying to solve it.
 It’s easy to say that the imperfect things in life are what make it perfect (one of my famously annoying phrases), but it’s an entirely different thing to actually accept your own imperfections.

-So some might argue that distraction is what it takes to get through a long run — anything to forget about how much you want to stop.
-But on a deeper level, running isn't the distraction.
-It's the confrontation of all your biggest fears, ambitions, thoughts and worries.
-Your most honest thoughts come at your weakest moments, when you say to hell with trying to fake it or putting on a smile to save face.
-We all need these moments because let's face it: Total happiness all the time is an illusion.
-Running reminds me I'm pissed off.
-It reminds me that I'm angry and that it's OK to be angry.
-Frankly, I need that more than I need positive, flowery quotes about how everything will work itself out.
+Some might argue that distraction is what it takes to get through a long run — anything to forget about how much you want to stop.
+But on a deeper level, running isn’t the distraction.
+It’s the confrontation of all your biggest fears, ambitions, thoughts and worries.
+Your most honest thoughts come at your weakest moments when you say to heck with faking it or putting on a smile to save face.
+We all need these moments because let’s face it: Total happiness all the time is an illusion.
+Running reminds me I’m pissed off.
+It reminds me that I’m angry and that it’s OK to be angry.

 If a few miles is what it takes for me remember that it’s OK to feel good things and garbage things, I’ll always come back to it — no matter how much it hurts.